Short Questions

 • To describe a car’s velocity, you would have to state it as 80km/h south.

-Vectors are important as they describe physical processes in the real world, and without understanding them, we cannot understand how real-world works.
-Imagine how difficult it would be for an air traffic controller if he did not understand vectors when directing planes speeds and direction.
+Vectors are important as they describe physical processes in the real world, and without understanding them, we cannot understand how the real world works.
+Imagine how difficult it would be for an air traffic controller if he did not understand vectors when directing a plane's speeds and direction.

-2.14 Sketch a velocity-time graph for the motion of the body.
-From the graph explaining each step, calculate total distance covered by the body.
+Sketch a velocity-time graph for the motion of the body.
+From the graph explaining each step, calculate the total distance covered by the body.

 Velocity time graph: